 And to get that nice volume, make sure that:

-- Your bowl is chilled before you start whipping.
+- And your bowl is chilled before you start whipping

 Also, when you’re folding the whipped cream into your mixture, do so gently so you don’t deflate it.